-- EDP 1815 (an unlicensed drug (human-derived bacterium) which is being developed for the treatment of inflammatory diseases; it acts by modulating the immune system) - 2) Ambrisentan and Dapagliflozin (Ambrisentan is a licensed drug which targets the walls of blood vessels in the lungs and blunts inflammatory activity in the lungs.
-It is commonly used to treat a condition known as pulmonary arterial hypertension.
-Dapagliflozin is a licensed drug which helps the kidneys excrete glucose and it is commonly used in type 2 diabetes mellitus)
+- 1) EDP 1815 (an unlicensed product (human-derived bacterium) which is being developed for the treatment of inflammatory diseases; it acts by modulating the immune system) - 2) Ambrisentan and Dapagliflozin (Ambrisentan is a licensed drug which targets the walls of blood vessels in the lungs and blunts inflammatory activity in the lungs.
+It is commonly used to treat a condition known as pulmonary arterial

-- 3) UNI911 is a new (unlicensed) formulation of Niclosamide to be administered through inhalation (using a machine [nebuliser] that helps you to breath in a medicine through a mask or a mouthpiece) twice a day and also nasal spray twice a day.
+- hypertension.
+Dapagliflozin is a licensed drug which helps the kidneys excrete glucose and it is commonly used in type 2 diabetes mellitus) - 3) UNI911 is a new (unlicensed) formulation of Niclosamide to be administered through inhalation (using a machine [nebuliser] that helps you to breath in a medicine through a mask or a mouthpiece) twice a day and also nasal spray twice a day.
 Niclosamide has previously been used for 50 years as an oral drug to treat tapeworm.
 Niclosamide has effect on several viruses, including a good activity against SARS-CoV-2. - 4) Standard of care (usual clinical care for COVID-19 infection which may include antivirals)

-We will collect information from your relative / relative's medical notes about how they are doing, their vital signs, what blood tests and x-rays/scans they have had during their hospital stay, and the results of these.
-Depending on the group that they are in we may run additional tests to monitor the acid levels in their blood or to monitor their respiratory rate and lung function.
-On days 2, 6 and 14, research blood samples may also be taken, to look at immune cells and markers in the blood.
+We will collect information from your medical notes about how you are doing, your vital signs, what blood tests and x-rays/imaging you have had during your hospital stay, and the results of these.
+Depending on the group you are in we may run additional tests to monitor the acid levels in your blood or to monitor your respiratory rate and lung function.
+On days 3, 6 and 14, research blood samples may also be taken, to look at immune cells and markers in the blood.
 We will take a maximum of 30ml of blood (2 tablespoons).

-Day 28 and day 90 Follow-up (Telephone call or hospital visit): We will be asking you or your relative / friend (if they regained capacity) a few questions about their health and collecting data from their medical notes.
-We will also ask them to complete three short questionnaires regarding their mental health at both follow up visits and once when they start the trial.
-The questionnaires should not take more than 10 minutes to complete each time.
-If your relative / friend visits the hospital we may also take a further research blood sample and collect data from other clinical tests such as chest X-rays or lung function tests if they are performed as part of your relative / friend's standard of care.
-For women of child bearing age, pregnancy tests may be completed by their GP if the follow up assessment is completed by remotely (e.g. by telephone call).
-If they are unable to visit their GP, we will provide them with home urine pregnancy testing kits and ask them to carry out the test in their own home and the trial team will follow up for the result via email/phone.
+Day 28 and day 90 Follow-up (Telephone call or hospital visit): We will be asking a few questions about your health and collecting data from your medical notes.
+If you visit the hospital we may also take a further research blood sample and collect data from other clinical tests such as chest X-rays/imaging or lung function tests if they are performed as part of your standard of care.
+For women of child bearing age, pregnancy tests may be completed by your GP if the follow up assessment is completed by remotely (e.g. by telephone call).
+If you are unable to visit your GP, we will provide you urine pregnancy testing kits and ask you to carry out the test in your own home (using the instructional insert provided with the kit) and the trial team will follow up for the result via email/phone.